 The Hertie School belongs to the Global Public Policy Network (GPPN), a group of the world’s leading public policy schools and is a founding member of CIVICA, a network of eight leading European higher education institutions in the social sciences, humanities, business management and public policy.
 In 2020, we joined the Association of Professional Schools of International Affairs (APSIA).

 We are also active alongside the Freie Universität Berlin and the Social Science Centre Berlin (WZB) through SCRIPTS.
 Our PhD researchers participate in the research training group DYNAMICS, a joint endeavour of the Humboldt-Universität zu Berlin, funded by the German Research Foundation.
 Through the "Berlin School of Economics" (BSE), we collaborate with the Humboldt-Universität zu Berlin, Freie Universität Berlin, Technische Universität Berlin, European School of Management and Technology (ESMT), WZB Berlin Social Science Center, and DIW Berlin (German Institute for Economic Research) to provide a structured career development programme for junior economists.

-Through its many events, and backed by the international, cultural and political resources of Berlin, the Hertie School is a vital platform for public debate in a capital of ever-growing importance in Europe.
-The school regularly convenes experts, public leaders, faculty and students to discuss current governance challenges.
+Through our many events, and backed by the international, cultural and political resources of Berlin, the Hertie School is a vital platform for public debate in Europe.
+Our reach and impact continues to grow and we regularly convene experts, public leaders, faculty and students to discuss current governance challenges.

-I warmly invite you to read more about the Hertie School.
+I warmly invite you to learn more about the Hertie School, attend our upcoming events, or join our community by enrolling in one of our programmes.
 We hope to welcome you on our campus in the near future.